Support on placement

 - Wellbeing support

 - Support for disabled students

 - Financial & funding support

 Struggling on placement

-Depending on your concerns you can talk to either your Placement Academic Adviser (or equivalent) who is your first point of contact, to your Student Support Adviser or your Employability Adviser who are all here to help talk through any concerns you may have.
-In addition, you still have full access to the university’s support services, such as student wellbeing, accessible through MyHallam.
+Depending on your concerns you can talk to either your Placement Academic Superviser (or equivalent) who is your first point of contact, your Student Support Adviser, or your Employability Adviser who are all here to help talk through any concerns you may have.
+In addition, you still have full access to the University’s support services, such as student wellbeing, accessible through MyHallam.